shmyaksi/installation-grafana/README.md

 <code>sudo docker run -d -p 3000:3000 -v /var/lib/grafana:/var/lib/grafana -e "GF_SECURITY_ADMIN_PASSWORD=YOURPASSWORD" grafana/grafana</code>

-<blockquote>Note: it's your information to sign in: type 'admin' in a field admin and password that you set by yourself
+<blockquote>Note: it's your data to sign in: type 'admin' in a field "admin" and password that you set earlier
 </blockquote>

 That command will return your Grafana ID,save it.

 ![Grafana ID](https://github.com/shmyaksi/installation-grafana/raw/master/img2.jpg)

+Also you may need to stop the container, use:
+<code> sudo docker container stop 12345678923 where the container's ID is 12345678923 - </code>

 **Step 5.** After Grafana is installed on your server, open your web-browser and type the grafana server IP address (with port 3000) in the following way.